Leilei-astro/Leilei-astro.github.io/contents/research.md

             <div class="research-body">
                 <h3 class="research-title">Dark Matter</h3>
                 <p class="research-desc">
+                    Observations such as the CMB, strong gravitational lensing and rotation curves have confirmed the existence of dark matter, but its nature is still unknown.
+Different models propose that the properties of dark matter affect how it interacts with matter and is distributed, which allows us to explore or constrain the fundamental properties of dark matter through specific methods.
                     Investigating the nature of dark matter through JWST high red-shift galaxies.
                     Detecting the dark matter halo density profile with gravitational lensing.
                     Focusing on small-scale structures of dark matter halos to constrain self-interacting/cold/Fuzzy dark matter model.